daeken/PepakuraReverse/Readme.md

 			- uint32 index - Index into Vertices
 			- double[2] coord - 2D coordinates
 			- double[2] unknown - UV coordinates
-			- bool mayNeedTab - True if the edge should receive a tab if it is not contiguous with another shape
+			- bool may_need_tab - True if the edge should receive a tab if it is not contiguous with another shape
-			- double unknown
+			- double tab_height - Height of tab in mm
-			- double[2] tabAngles - Measured in radians
+			- double[2] tab_angles - Measured in radians
 			- float[3] unknown - Appears to also be an RGB color
 			- float[3] edge_color - RGB
 	- array Edges
-		- uint32[2] faceIndices - Index into Faces
+		- uint32[2] face_indices - Index into Faces
-		- uint32[2] vertexIndices - Index into Vertices
+		- uint32[2] vertex_indices - Index into Vertices
 		- bool internal - True if the edge is internal (contiguous w/ other shapes in the same part)
 		- bool unknown
 		- uint32 unknown